-April is usually known as Autism Awareness Month, but this year there’s a movement to re-brand it Autism Acceptance Month.
-The Autistic Self Advocacy Network (ASAN), an advocacy group for and by people with autism, is calling for April to be a “celebration of Autistic culture and community.”
+April is usually known as Autism Awareness Month, but the Autistic Self Advocacy Network (ASAN), an advocacy group for and by people with autism, has been looking to re-brand it Autism Acceptance Month.
+They’re calling for April to be a “celebration of Autistic culture and community.”

 For me, this resonates a lot more than Autism Awareness Month.
 I’m already very much aware of autism.
 Two of my four kids have Asperger Syndrome, and I’ve been living and breathing autism awareness for quite some time now.
 So have my husband, our two kids with ASDs, their siblings, our entire extended family, and our friends.